 I found an extremely long and tediously written academic paper by a Scandinavian psychologist who convincingly argues that moral disgust is, in fact, an evolutionary adaptation (exaptation).
 The brain is merely converting core physical disgust into abstract moral disgust.
 The respectably comprehensive paper concludes that moral disgust can indeed be pure disgust.
 This makes sense to me.
 The disgust I feel, for example, when I see a picture of Tony Blair is almost emetic.
 I wretch, I gag, I look away.
 Sure, I feel anger too, crouching in fury, but the dominant sensation is the unmistakable wrench of disgust.

 In our hyper-sterile age there is far less need for the body to rely on physical disgust.
 But people’s precious sense of identity is experiencing a pandemic of doubt, confusion and disbelief.
 It makes sense that the brain goes into emergency mode.
 Disgust is the most powerful core emotion: it twists the face into a pained rictus in contortions of self-preservation.
 Just look at the almost violent revulsion so many Eastern European men feel towards homosexuals, or the visceral disgust so many Europeans feel towards the Muslim veil.
 Their besieged sense of identity is rallying.
 Their outrage is unifying them.
 Their moral disgust is saving them from personal and social infection.

 I said before that not much physically disgusts me.
-A tangle of stranger’s hairs in my bath plughole.
+A stranger’s hair in my food.
 Milk gone bad.
-Um, dismemberment, disembowelment, castration and decapitation.
+Um, a dead cat on my doorstep.

 But like the average Daily Mail reader or Trump supporter, I am morally incandescent with indignation, albeit hopefully for slightly more worthy reasons.